 When my husband and I first started dating, I casually asked him how many kids he wanted so I could slip in my number: five.
 He panicked for a moment and then countered by saying we’d have to get one dog per kid.
 He knew I was on the fence about dogs, so I could tell he was trying to deter me.
 I said sure, assuming we would have the kids long before the dogs anyway, and by that point, we might be too tired to get a dog.
 Almost 11 years later, we have our one (fur) baby, Kaia.
 She’s a beautiful 5-year-old pit bull and a mother more times over than me.

 It’s definitely not due to lack of trying.
-We have been on the trying to conceive (TTC) journey for over two years now, and it’s been a trial and a half.
+We have been on the trying to conceive (TTC) journey for a few years now, and it’s been a trial and a half.
 We started fertility testing in summer 2020.
 It was slow because of the pandemic and the days of my cycle falling on the wrong days of the week, etc. We finally got to schedule the first of my tests and I was told I had to call the insurance company to make sure it was covered, otherwise I would have to pay for it totally out-of-pocket.

 Anxious about the cost during a year when my industries (film and theater) had essentially shut down, I reluctantly picked up the phone to call.
 The customer service rep was very kind but kept talking about my infertility: “So this test is for your infertility?”, “Because you are infertile, you are having this test?”